mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### Iteration

 Iteration means being able to quickly improve on something by shipping a minimally viable change in how we do things.
 It's the opposite of the "wait, wait, wait, ship" method we call the [Windows Vista Approach](list-of-terms.md#windows-vista-approach).

+### Latest
+“Latest Release”, a version of Mattermost which indicates the latest stable release.

 ### LHS